 〔Fuel processor volume and production cost comparison〕

 Tokyo Gas will continue to move forward with technology development aimed at further reducing the cost and size of fuel processing systems.
-In addition, the cost-reduction and streamlining technologies accumulated as part of the development of fuel processing system are also being put to use in solid oxide fuel cells (SOFC), and thus contributing to wider adoption of SOFC systems.
+In addition, the technologies accumulated as part of the development of fuel processing system are also contributing to greater use of hydrogen energy in society thanks to their application within the field of hydrogen production towards city gas-reforming-type on-site hydrogen supply installation adoption.